-Young women ages 16 to 24 endure more incidents of intimate partner violence than any other age group (US Department of Justice, 2001).
+Girls and young women between the ages of 16 and 24 experience the highest rate of intimate partner violence, almost triple the national average (Department of Justice, 2006).
 Sexual abuse may also occur within the context of a dating relationship.
 Break the Cycle, an organization working to empower youth to end domestic violence, defines sexual abuse as any action that impacts a person's ability to control their sexual activity or the circumstances in which sexual activity occurs, including rape, coercion or restricting access to birth control (www.breakthecycle.org).